PROJECT REWILD

 Translocations as a conservation tool stem from the vision to find sustainable ways to protect wildlife in areas where they are under pressure.
 With protected land shrinking and wildlife facing growing pressures from human activity including encroachment into conserved areas, poaching, and habitat loss, translocations are an effective conservation tool.
 Translocating keystone species, like elephants, revitalizes ecosystems by ensuring their grazing, seed dispersal, and habitat-shaping behaviours which support landscape health.

 Between 2015 and 2019, Great Plains moved 87 rhinos from South Africa into Botswana as part of Rhinos Without Borders.
-In 2022, the Great Plains Foundation successfully translocated 101 elephants in 13 herds into the Sapi Reserve in Zimbabwe with each herd’s matriarch collared for post-translocation monitoring.
-In 2024, we moved 68 zebras and 70 giraffes into a conservancy bordering Hwange National Park to bolster the declining number of giraffes in the Hwange region.
-And that is just the beginning, Project Rewild will continue to grow and expand both within Zimbabwe and beyond in years to come.
+In 2022, the Great Plains Foundation successfully translocated and monitored 101 elephants in 13 herds into the Sapi Reserve in Zimbabwe.
+In 2024, we moved 68 zebras and 70 giraffes into a conservancy bordering Hwange National Park to bolster declining number of giraffes in the Hwange region.

 Join us in helping to restore and rewild.